A greedy non-intrusive reduced order model for shallow water equations: Discussion

-It was generally observed that any spatial measure of approximation error of the RBF NIROM solution grows with time.
-This is expected as the RBF interpolant is designed to approximate the discrete temporal derivative of the projected solution components.
-In this work, a first order accurate time discretization was adopted to compute the time derivative of the projected snapshots as well as to advance the reduced solutions in time (see eqs.~(\ref{eq:nirom-interp-cond}) and (\ref{eq:RBF-time-deriv})) which can cause the online evaluation error to accumulate sharply over time.
-This effect was subdued in the Red River example due to the overall growing intensity of the underlying flow, however, this effect was prominent in most of the greedy NIROM solutions for the periodic tidal flow simulations in the San Diego Bay example.
-One strategy to potentially arrest this growth would be to introduce a higher order time discretization scheme for the online model.
-On the other hand, one of the striking features of the psr-greedy NIROM was the ability to control this error growth and maintain a consistent level of accuracy throughout the online simulation period.
-This can be attributed to the fact that the first order time discretization error would also manifest in the time derivative function that was being interpolated, and since the psr-greedy NIROM is driven by the function residuals, it is able to counter this growth by adequately increasing the resolution of selected centers in these regions of high residual error.
+It was observed that spatial measures of approximation error of the RBF NIROM solutions may grow with time.
+This is expected as the RBF interpolant is designed to approximate the discrete temporal derivative of the POD-projection coefficients.
+In this work, a first order accurate time discretization was adopted to compute the time derivative of the projection coefficients as well as to advance the reduced solutions in time (see eqs.~(\ref{eq:nirom-interp-cond}) and (\ref{eq:RBF-time-deriv})) which can cause the online evaluation error to accumulate over time.
+This effect was subdued in the Red River example due to the overall growing intensity of the underlying flow, however, this effect was more prominent in some of the greedy NIROM solutions for the periodic tidal flow simulations in the San Diego Bay example.
+One strategy to potentially arrest this growth would be to introduce a higher order time discretization scheme for the online model, and is a topic of ongoing study.
+Notably, one of the striking features of the \textit{psr-greedy} NIROM was the ability to control this error growth better than the other greedy strategies and thus, maintaining a consistent level of accuracy throughout the online simulation period.
+This can be attributed to the fact that the first order time discretization error would also manifest in the time derivative function that was being interpolated, and since the \textit{psr-greedy} NIROM is driven by the energetically significant components of the function residuals, it is able to counter this growth by adequately increasing the resolution of selected centers in these regions of high residual error.
+An alternative strategy to model and control the growth of the approximation error would be to estimate the error via evaluating appropriate response functions constructed using Gaussian process regression methods \cite{GH2019,X2019}.

-In both the numerical examples, the p-greedy NIROM exhibited a sharp initial convergence rate using very few centers.
-As the p-greedy strategy creates a quasi-uniform distribution of centers based on minimizing the error introduced by the kernel properties, it can rapidly identify the dominant features of the multidimensional interpolated function.
-On the other hand, the f-greedy and psr-greedy strategies need to iterate over the dominant modes in each solution component to effectively capture the salient features of the overall flow.
-While this can lead to slower convergence than p-greedy in the beginning, eventually this helps in achieving a steady rate of reduction in approximation error with gradual enrichment of the set of centers.
-However, the faster initial convergence of the p-greedy can be advantageous in constructing a ROM setup in applications where a very coarse approximation of the high-fidelity model is sufficient.